 - For taller doors (2100mm and above) most customers prefer to use a 300mm on top of the door and 150mm on the bottom for extra security and protection against the wind.
 Alternatively, some customer's use a magnetic catch (such a PLS24PRO Magnetic Catch).

-For "Privacy" doors (e.g. a bathroom, en suite or a bedroom that you want to lock from the inside by turning a snib) you will generally need a Privacy Mortice Lock. (technically it is possible to also use a tube latch and privacy bolt, however this type of installation leaves little room for error as the latch and bolt will be installed very close together).
-If you have a strong prefer to install with a latch and bolt, pls find these in the "we also recommend section" at the bottom of this page.
+For "Privacy" doors (e.g. a bathroom, en suite or a bedroom that you want to lock from the inside by turning a snib) you will generally need a Privacy Mortice Lock. (technically it is possible to also use a tube Passage and privacy bolt, however this type of installation leaves little room for error as the Passage and bolt will be installed very close together).
+If you have a strong prefer to install with a Passage and bolt, pls find these in the "we also recommend section" at the bottom of this page.

 For "Entrance" doors (e.g. a front / back door or any door that you want to lock with a key) you will generally need:

 - A Mortice lock (if you have a rebated (slightly overlapping) double door, please choose a "rebated" version (which also comes with a rebate kit)